Link Search Menu Expand Document

 AGOL workspace

-4. In the Counts and Amounts dialogue that opens:
+6. In the Counts and Amounts dialogue that opens:

-1. Symbols: change the colour to green.
+1. Symbol style: change the colour to green, adjust transparency if you wish.

 2. Classify: No need to check off, we just want to see the data points relative to one another.